Praptimishra667/JobFitScanner/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Here's how to contribute:
-``bash
 # Fork the repository

 # Clone your fork and create a new branch
 git checkout -b feature/your-feature